aniqatc/css-100/entries/008/README.md

   - `border-bottom-right-radius: 60% 40%;`
   - `border-bottom-left-radius: 60% 40%;`

-9Elements posted a great <a href="https://9elements.com/blog/css-border-radius-can-do-that/">article with labeled figures</a> that helped me better understand how it works, but they also have a really <a href="https://9elements.github.io/fancy-border-radius/">handy tool to create custom round shapes</a>.
+9Elements posted a great <a href="https://9elements.com/blog/css-border-radius-can-do-that/">article about 8-value border-radius with labeled figures</a> that helped me better understand how it works, but they also have a really <a href="https://9elements.github.io/fancy-border-radius/">handy tool to create custom round shapes</a>.
 I used the tool to help me get values for the shapes I wanted to use for this challenge.

 For the main element at the center of my frame: I used an animation to adjust the `border-radius` property on a circle that is also rotating slowly -- this gives it the shape-shifting illusion.